 Note: our artisan bread recipe was one of the first recipes I published when AOC began in spring of 2009 and it quickly became one of our most popular posts.
 Super easy, with an effortless artisan crust that forms from baking in an enamel pan, it’s also just pennies to make vs. $4-$6 artisanal loaves you can buy.
-I’m republishing it with some new photos that you can pin (way better than the originals!) and printable recipe updated with the recipe amounts I use now.
+It’s been republished with new photos and printable recipe.
 Enjoy making your own artisan bread!

 I make this easy artisan bread almost weekly – it’s pretty addictive, quick to mix up, and produces a bread at home that is very similar to what you might find in a bakery.
 Our extended family and friends have consistently ooh’d and ahhh’d over it – it’s one of my most tried-and-true favorite recipes.